by Pradeep Kumar

-Ayurvedic (ancient Indian medicine system) Medicine and surgery) from Uttaranchal Ayurveic Medical College, Dehradun, Uttarakhand, INDIA.
+Ayurvedic (ancient Indian medicine system) Medicine and Surgery) from Uttaranchal Ayurvedic Medical College, Dehradun, Uttarakhand, INDIA.

 It’s a course of 5 1/2 years and 1 year Rotary Internship from Doon Government Hospital and Ayurvedic hospitals in medicine, surgery, E.N.T, Ophthalmology, Pediatrics, Gynecology & Obstetrics, pentad therapy, panchakarma therapy and uses and abuses of herbal medicines as well as light treatment and many other natural therapies that don’t have side effects but are effective in all types of chronic diseases.

-Opportunities for herbal medicine careers, homeopathy and other alternative health treatments have been on the increase globally in recent times due to people increasingly seeking alternative treatments.
-(See article
+Opportunities for herbal medicine careers, homeopathy, and other alternative health treatments have been on the increase globally in recent times due to people increasingly seeking these types of treatments.

 I’m not sure if there are any legal barriers to you commencing work in the homeopathy/herbal medicine careers in countries like Australia or New Zealand.